 What Do Bed Bugs Look Like?

 First, what do they look like?
 These small, wingless insects are a flattened oval shape, and although they are brownish in color, their bodies tend to redden during and after feeding.
+It’s also important to understand the size of bed bugs, or lack thereof.
 Adult bed bugs are about the size of an apple seed, or about 1/4” to 3/8” long, and their tiny eggs are barrel-shaped and white.
 And despite common belief, the adults do not jump or fly, but crawl.

 Second, where do you look for bed bugs?
 The obvious choice would be in your bed, but adding to their illusive nature, they are nocturnal creatures and remain relatively hidden most of the time.
 And they do not like light, so they usually make their home in dark places.
 They are especially hard to see when they are burrowed in furniture upholstery, carpets, and any surface that has fissures or creases.
 Some of their favorite hiding locations: